 Put the dough back into the bowl, cover with a cloth and leave to rest for 20 to 30 minutes.

-When the dough has had time to rest, tip it out onto the work surface and divide into six portions.
+Tip it out onto the work surface and divide into six portions.

-To shape your bagels form each portion of dough into a ball then, using the end of a wooden spoon, push a hole into the centre of each ball of dough and wiggle the wooden spoon around to make the holes a little bigger.
+To shape your bagels from each portion of dough into a ball then, using the end of a wooden spoon, push a hole into the centre of each ball of dough and wiggle the wooden spoon around to make the holes a little bigger.

 Dip the top of each bagel into a bowl of seeds and place them seed-side up on the baking tray.

-Cool your bagels on a wire rack then ENJOY with some smoked salmon and eggs like I did.
+Cool your bagels on a wire rack then enjoy with some smoked salmon and eggs like I did.

-Bagels can be frozen when fully baked – wrap them in greaseproof paper or put them in an airtight container.
+Bagels can be frozen when fully baked.
+Wrap them in greaseproof paper or put them in an airtight container.